filotimo-project/.github/profile/README.md

 - Prefetching is enabled by default for reduced slowness.
 - The minimum threshold for low memory is raised to 750MB of memory free.
 - Browser tabs will unload themselves when memory is constrained.
+- WebRender is enabled by default.
+- Certain network IO options with quite antiquated defaults are fixed, improving browsing performance.

 #### Privacy and security
 - The vast majority of Mozilla telemetry is disabled.
 - Tracking protection is set up with more strict options by default out of the box.
 - HTTPS-only mode is enabled by default.
 - Global Privacy Control is enabled by default.
-- Trending search suggestions and Firefox Relay are disabled by default.
+- Trending search suggestions, Firefox Relay and Pocket are disabled by default.
+- Suggestion and extension recommendations while you browse are disabled by default.
+- Fingerprinting protection and Global Privacy Control are enabled by default.

 #### Multimedia
 - Widevine is enabled by default, allowing use of DRM protected sites like Netflix.